 Sinkholes are extremely expensive for homeowners, usually hundreds of thousands of dollars for a single incident.
 The bad news?
 They are also increasingly common.
 Florida alone experiences more than 17 sinkholes per day.

-Ground cover collapse coverage is included in your policy and can help cover total losses caused by sinkholes.
+Catastrophic ground cover collapse coverage is included in your policy and can help cover total losses caused by sinkholes.
 Ask a Kin agent for more details.